adamrudolf-becube/software-testing-basics/README.md

 Black-Box testing is when you don't know or don't care about the internal parts of the tested code.
 Technically saying, you test against the interface.
 This is good, because you test from the user's perspective, and it forces you to test the actual requirements and not how you imagine your code should work.

-Of course, technically it is more complicated, because you have limited access to the code, and sometimes it is important or reasonable to see some detail of a piece of code.
+Sometimes technically it is more complicated, because you have limited access to the code, and sometimes it is important or reasonable to see some detail of a piece of code.

 An advantage of Black-Box testing is that you have the freedom to change the implementation details without ruining the already written testcases.